damianhakert/damianhakert.github.io/source/handbook/support/onboarding/index.md

 must mark the original question ticket as pending, resolve the issue and merge all the individual comment tickets into the first one before closing it.

-In channels that don't create new tickets with new interactions, such as Stack Overflow, you can close the ticket as soon as you have provided a response.
+In channels that don't create new tickets with new interactions, such as Stack Overflow (which pipes digests into ZenDesk instead of each interaction), you can close the ticket as soon as you have provided a response.

 ### Receiving negative feedback